 The most important feature for me is the jacket’s ability to keep out water and wind.
 The Outdoor Research website claims that you will be able to forge through rain, snow, and gusty storms with waterproof protection delivered by Ventia™ technology and a 40D mechanical stretch ripstop for durable resilience against foul climates.

 I ran the jacket through its paces for sure, encountering numerous storms on a recent hiking trip, and while I didn’t experience snow, I did wear it during two heavy downpours and a thunderstorm with plenty of wind.
 My verdict?
-Aside from the water running of the jacket onto my shorts, I was totally dry and warm.
+Aside from the water running off the jacket onto my shorts, I was totally dry and warm.
 I have been wearing it for the past four weeks, and it’s performed incredibly well in that time period.
 I have not washed the jacket yet, but if the performance suffers after washing, I will definitely update this post.

 The adjustable hood did a decent job keeping the rain out of my face when cinched tight, but I should also admit that I wear glasses and often wear a baseball hat for added protection from the rain.

 I would rate the ventilation on the OR Panorama Point as average.
-The pit zips are great, and pretty roomy, plus there is extra ventilation if you leave the zippered pockets open, because they are mesh on the inside.
+The pit zips are great and pretty roomy, plus there is extra ventilation if you leave the zippered pockets open, because they are mesh on the inside.
 I didn’t find the fabric particularly breathable though, and definitely worked up a sticky sweat that was only alleviated when I unzipped the jacket during a lull in the downpour.

 Comfort, Sizing, and Mobility